BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 }
 ```

-As you can see, you can override this, or define your own `public static string $uriKey` to the repository, so you get a custom repository uri segment.
-For example, if we want to call our users as `members` we will do:
+As you can see, you can override this or define your own `public static string $uriKey` to the repository, so you get a custom repository uri segment.
+For example, if we want to call our users as `members` we will do as in the example below:

 ```php
 // UserRepository